Can Watching Football Teach Me About Recovery?

 Can Watching Football Really Teach Me About Recovery?

-The next step in the exercise the group leader asks the group, “If there were 77,000 people at the stadium that day, how many people saw it the same way?”
-Again come the looks of confusing and irritation from the group members at the leader.
-Again each group member is asked individually, sharing how many people at the stadium that day saw play exactly the same.
+In the next step in the exercise, the group leader asks the group, “If there were 77,000 people at the stadium that day, how many people saw it the same way?”
+Again, comes the looks of confusion and irritation from the group members at the leader.
+Again, each group member is asked individually, sharing how many people at the stadium that day saw play exactly the same.
 Typically, they all say angrily, “All 77,000!” as if the leader is wasting their time.

 Recovery Teaches Us Different Perspectives

-This is followed with an in-depth discussion facilitated by the leader on all the different variables involved with the 77,000 people in attendance at the game, including how many views and possible interpretations of what took place when the player was tackled.
+This is followed by an in-depth discussion facilitated by the leader on all the different variables involved with the 77,000 people in attendance at the game, including the number of views and possible interpretations of what took place when the player was tackled.

 What does this have to do with recovery?